Parable #15. The Good Yeast (Kingdom of Heaven):

 Open up the Gates and let the King of Glory come in!

-It is specifically during this 49 day period of time (Firstfruits) of which we are in the fifteenth day that we strive to grow and mature in our spiritual state.
-We have thus far climbed the fifteen steps, the number that tells of the fullness of the Grace of Adonai.
+It is during this 49 day period of time (Firstfruits) of which we are in the fifteenth day that we strive to grow and mature in our spiritual state.
+We have thus far climbed the fifteen steps, the number that tells us of the fullness of the Grace of HaShem.
 Therefore, during this sacred time let us choose to set aside in each and every day a special time to meditate on the golden manna of the Messiah’s teaching.
 For the Messiah is our Tzaddik, our Righteous One, who dwells at the right hand of the Majesty that is in heaven.
 This is the manner in which we are to daily consume the Bread of Heaven.

 The Messiah gives to us the Bread of Life and He gives to us the New Wine of the Holy Spirit.